-- Fartillery: Butt-Head's dad turns around and proceeds to fart into the flames, causing an explosion equivalent to a nuclear explosion.
+- Fartillery: Butt-Head's father turns around and proceeds to fart into the flames, causing an explosion equivalent to a nuclear one.Beavis: FIRE!

 - The Fool: Beavis and Butt-Head become the most wanted people in the United States, and constantly evade the nationwide manhunt without ever realizing it.

 Beavis: ...WE'RE NEVER GONNA SCORE!
 WE'RE NEVER GONNA SCORE!!
 WE'RE NEVER GONNA SCORE!!!
 AAAAAAAAAAAAAAHHHHHHHHH!!!!
-(Gets tackled by the angry bus driver who was trying to make him shut up)
+(Gets tackled by the angry bus driver who was trying to make him sit down and shut up)

 - He gets another one when he realizes that their trip to Washington ended without them scoring.
 His speech ends with:

 - Grammar Nazi: Agent Flemming.Agent Bork: Chief, you know that guy whose camper they were whacking off in?

 Agent Flemming: Bork, you're a federal agent.
 You represent the United States government.
 Never end a sentence with a preposition.

 Bork: Oh.
 Uh...
 You know that guy in whose camper they...
 I mean, that guy off in whose camper they were whacking?
 Flemming: That's better.
 Yes?